-1. Informal Resolution:
+Informal Resolution:

 After receiving a protest, the Director of Procurement and Materials Management will contact the protesting party to seek informal resolution and/or to clarify the issues.
-In the event the protest is resolved informally, the Director of Procurement and Materials Management shall notify the protester of the decision in writing or the protestor may withdraw their protest in writing.

-\within ten (10) calendar days, and no other action will be needed.
+In the event the protest is resolved informally, the Director of Procurement and Materials Management shall notify the protester of the decision in writing within ten (10) calendar days, and no other action will be needed.
 This informal process shall be used for both content of solicitation and grounds other than the content of solicitation.

-Protests of contract award based on failure to meet Small Business Participation Goals and/or make Good Faith- Efforts (GFE):
+Protests of contract award based on Small Business Participation Goals and Good Faith Effort (GFE):

 The Director of Procurement and Materials Management shall forward all protests involving small business participation or GFE requirements to the Contracts Compliance Administrator ("CCA") for review.
 Per board policies BP460: Disadvantaged Business Enterprise (DBE) Policy and BP466: Small and Small Local Business Enterprise Policy, the CCA shall convene the Administrative Review Committee (ARC) and examine the small business participation requirements for the protest.
 The ARC shall examine whether the protest has merit, and provide a detailed written analysis of the protest to the designated District staff person handling the protest.
-The CCA or ARC may contact the protestor or any other proposer or proposed subcontractor as necessary in order to investigate the basiscontents of the protest.
+The CCA or ARC may contact the protestor or any other proposer or proposed subcontractor as necessary in order to investigate the contents of the protest.

-The summary assessment of the ARC shall be incorporated into the Director of Procurement and Materials' Management decision, anddecision and sent to the protestor.
-If the ARC overturns the CCA's initial assessment regarding insufficient GFE, the decision shall be final, andfinal and entered into the contract file.
+The summary assessment of the ARC shall be incorporated into the Director of Procurement and Materials Management decision, and sent to the protestor.
+If the ARC overturns the CCA's initial assessment regarding insufficient GFE, the decision shall be final, and entered into the contract file.
 However, if the ARC upholds the CCA's assessment and determines that the bidder has failed to meet its goal or make adequate good faith efforts, the protestor may file an "appeal of protest decisions" as outlined in this policy.

-- 3. Where the District deems appropriate, the District may require the protesting party, the District staff involved in the procurement, the successful Offeror, or any other interested party, to address and/or submit further information with respect to additional issues raised by the District's review of the procurement or protest.
-Nothing herein shall preclude the District from obtaining information relevant to the procurement from any other credible source, as it may deem appropriate. - 4.
-The Director of Procurement and Materials Management may call upon one or more experts, either from within or outside the District, to evaluate the merits of the protest. - 5.
-The Director of Procurement and Materials Management Director shall deliver to the protester a decision that addresses relevant factual and legal allegations contained in the protest no later than ten (10) business days following the District's receipt of the protest.
+3. Where the District deems appropriate, the District may require the protesting party, the District staff involved in the procurement, the successful Offeror, or any other interested party, to address and/or submit further information with respect to additional issues raised by the District's review of the procurement or protest.
+Nothing herein shall preclude the District from obtaining information relevant to the procurement from any other source, as it may deem appropriate.

+- 4. The Director of Procurement and Materials Management may call upon one or more experts, either from within or outside the District, to evaluate the merits of the protest. - 5.
+The Procurement and Materials Management Director shall deliver to the protester a decision that addresses relevant factual and legal allegations contained in the protest no later than ten (10) business days following the District's receipt of the protest.
 The District may dismiss any protest for failure to state clearly a legal or factual basis for protest.
-The protestor may file a response with the District within five (5) business days of receipt of the District's decision.
-Upon receipt of a response if any, the Chief Financial Officer (CFO) Procurement and Materials Management Director shall issue a final determination. within ten (10) calendar days.
-If not appealed, the CFO'sDirector's decision is the final administrative determination of the protest.
+The protestor may file a response with the District within five (5) calendar business days of receipt of the District's decision.
+Upon receipt of a response if any, the Procurement and Materials Management Director shall issue a final determination within ten (10) calendar days.
+If not appealed, the Director's decision is the final administrative determination of the protest.